LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

 ::: info
 This is the same example patch as shown in [Patching Code — Example Patch With MonoMod](../patching-code.md#example-patch-monomod).
 :::
-One of the easiest patches you can do is an infinite sprint patch by setting sprint meter to full every frame.
+A simple patch we can do is killing the player if they get exhausted (run out of stamina).
 Here we have hooked `PlayerControllerB`'s `Update` method which runs every frame.
-In the Hook, we run the original method, and then set `sprintMeter` to `1`.
-In this case it doesn't really matter if our code runs before or after the original method, because this is such a simple patch.
+In the Hook, we run the original method, and then get the value of `isExhausted` and check if it's true in an if statement.
+If it's true, we call `KillPlayer` on the `PlayerControllerB` instance.
 ```cs
 // Somewhere in our code we subscribe to the event once:
 On.GameNetcodeStuff.PlayerControllerB.Update += PlayerControllerB_Update;